 As in the univariate case we are faced with two options.
 We can accept the presence of the Z_n term, and abandon the asymptotically distribution free nature of tests based upon $\hat{v}n(\tau)$.
+This would presumably require some resampling strategy to determine critical values.
 Or we can, following Khmaladze, try to find a transformation of $\hat{v}n(\tau)$ that annihilates the Z_n contribution, and thus restores the asymptotically distribution free nature of inference.
 We adopt the latter approach.